El Mundo · White Paper

 | (inactive, superseded) | A version was replaced by an active successor in the same atomic Cabildo edit.
 Historical, queryable, no new writes. |

 | (inactive, no current successor) | A version was deactivated without a successor; every version in the lineage is inactive.
 The lineage is dormant.
-Soft-delete. |
+Soft-deleted. |

-| (active, superseded) | Forbidden by the atomic-edits rule.
+| (active, superseded) | Forbidden by the rule on atomic edits.
 Impossible to reach by construction. |

 7. Three modes of truth